 ||Response fields contain the data to be inserted into your messages.
 You can define as many response fields in the External Content connection as many different data items can be requested from the same endpoint.
 The response fields are the fields you send back to External Content in your API responses.

 In personalization presets, you have to refer to the External Content connection to be used.

 This prescribes the available reference fields in your personalization token.
 In your preset, you have to use every reference field of the chosen External Content connection.

 Additionally, you also have to define how the personalization token will use your reference fields.
 (As static values, matching contacts or expecting their values from External Events.
-For more information, see Personalization use cases and Omnichannel personalization - Creating categories and tokens.)
+For more information, see Personalization use cases and Omnichannel personalization - Creating a token category.)

 The main use of the token is to specify a single response field from the response fields of an External Content connection which will be inserted in your messages at the location of your token.
 Personalization tokens use the reference fields of an External Content connection through the personalization presets.

 In the following image, you can see that multiple presets can use the same External Content Connection.